stootoon/crick-osn-model-release/README.md

 # Model for olfactory sensory neurons
 This repository contains the code to generate the data and produce the plots for Extended Data Figure 1 of Ackels et al. (under review).
+The code was developed and tested using Python 3.8 on macOS High Sierra and CentOS Linux 7.
 ## Loading precomputed data
 The steps below describe how the data for each analysis can be generated from scratch.
 Alternatively, precomputed data can be downloaded and installed as follows:
 1. Download the code repository and unpack at your desired **installation root**.